 Establishing Eligibility for Social Housing and Assistance

 When you come to us we will carry out an investigation to determine if you are eligible for social housing or other assistance.
 We call this ‘the eligibility test’.
 We will ask the same initial questions to all applicants.
-We will need to confirm your nationality as there are different rules depending on whether you are from within the European Economic Area (EEA), or from a country outside the EEA.
+We will need to confirm your nationality as there are different rules depending on where you are from and when you arrived in the UK.
+We may also ask about your family circumstances.
+You will be advised of the evidential requirements during your assessment.

 If you are an asylum seeker you will get help through the National Asylum Support Service (NASS).